-List entry "1" contains the last standby frequency from the MEM menu.
+List entry "1" contains the last standby frequency from the MEM menu

-If there is no input for 10 seconds, the device returns to the standard view.
+If no input is done for 10 seconds, the device returns to the standard view.

-2.4.5 Storage of a Frequency into the User Memory
+2.4.5 Editing of the user-defined frequency list

-The active frequency can be stored into any entry of the user memory.
+The standby frequency can be stored into any entry of the user memory.

-This is achieved by a long press of 1,5 seconds on MEM.
-The previous memory entry will be be overwritten.
+This is achieved by a long press of approx. 1,5 seconds on MEM.
+The previous memory entry will be overwritten.

-The following example stores the frequency 124.350 MHz of KONSTANZ (EDTZ) into the user memory 7:
+The following example stores the frequency 124.350 MHz of KONSTANZ (EDTZ) into the user memory entry 07: